benjaminabbitt/evented-url/README.md

 ```shell script
 docker build --tag name.benjaminabbitt.evented.wwwwwh.url-build .
 ```
+TODO: wrap this chain of docker builds into some build mechanism (gradle or yeoman)

 ### Build Business image
 Note: This uses the shared build image, above